How We Help Teens and Families

 Offering TeleMental Health Therapy

 At this critical time, when mental health is so important, Idaho Youth Ranch is committed to serving our clients with as little interruption to therapy as possible while still being mindful of the health and safety of our counselors and those we serve.

 Who We Help

 We help young people ages 9 to 24 and their families with proven therapies designed to address dangerous behaviors or troubling feelings or experiences.
-Through proper treatment, we help youth develop grit, work ethic, and overall resiliency for a better life.
+We help youth develop grit, work ethic, and overall resiliency for a better life through proper treatment.

 Does Your Child Need Help?

 Young people who are struggling with depression, anxiety, or trauma often display troublesome and risky behaviors that can be challenging for parents to manage on their own.
 Here are some situations in which you should seek support from mental health professionals:

 The child or teen is engaging in self-harm or causing harm to others, displaying generalized unhappiness, feeling unlike, or not having friends.